 PeeGee Hydrangea (Hydrangea paniculata) is a beloved old-fashioned shrub that bears beautiful panicles of white flowers from midsummer to September.
 It does require pruning to maintain any preferable size, for if left unrestrained it can grow as tall as 25 feet with a 16-foot spread.
 A deciduous plant, it comes in several varieties.
-This variety, 'Tardiva', is especially appealing for its longer, more open flower clusters.
-The flowers attract butterflies; for example, the beautiful Buckeye at right.
+This variety, 'Tardiva', is considered especially appealing for its longer, more open flower clusters.

 |'Silky Yellow' Butterfly Weed|